hughy603/pinpoint_vms/README.md

 # pinpoint_vms
-This is a POC for a graphic design companies vendor managment/audit system
+This is a POC for a graphic design companies vendor managment/audit system.
+It's also a learning experience for Django